J. Mayo Williams: Biography

 Williams was born in Pine Bluff, Arkansas, the son of Millie and Daniel Williams.
 When he was seven years old, his father was murdered, and the family returned to his mother's hometown of Monmouth, Illinois, where he grew up.
+He was a graduate of Monmouth High School, where he was a star football player.

 Williams attended Brown University, where he was a track star and outstanding football player.
 He also served in the First World War.
 During the 1920s, he played professional football and was one of three black athletes (along with Paul Robeson) to play in the fledgling National Football League during its first year.
 His playing career lasted until 1926.
 During that span he played for the Canton Bulldogs, the Dayton Triangles, the Hammond Pros and the Cleveland Bulldogs.

 After graduating in 1921, he moved to Chicago.
+Williams' first foray in the recording industry was working as a collection agent for the Black-owned Black Swan record label.
 Although he continued to play football until 1926, his first love was music, and in 1924 he joined Paramount Records, which had recently begun to produce and market "race" records.
 Williams became a talent scout and supervisor of recording sessions in the Chicago area, becoming the most successful blues producer of his time.
+Upon joining Paramount, Williams became the first African American to hold an executive position in a white-owned recording company.
+One of his duties was to arrange to have songs scored for publication in order to register them with the copyright division of the Library of Congress.
+Williams drew no salary but received a royalty from sessions he produced.
 Two of his biggest discoveries as recording artists were the singer Ma Rainey – already a popular live performer – and Papa Charlie Jackson, the first commercially successful self-accompanied blues singer.
 He recorded Blind Lemon Jefferson, Tampa Red, Thomas A. Dorsey, Ida Cox, Jimmy Blythe, Jelly Roll Morton, King Oliver, and Freddy Keppard.
-He also managed a crew of songwriters, including Tiny Parham.
+He also managed a crew of songwriters, including Tiny Parham, Thomas A. Dorsey, and Alexander Robinson.